Credentialed Transactions Developer Guide

 Merchants who offer stored credentials must:

-• Disclose to cardholders how those credentials will be used.
+• Disclose to cardholders how their credentials will be used.

-• Identify transactions that use stored credentials.
+• Identify all transactions that use stored credentials.

 Recurring Billing for Recurring Payments